top of page

 The NPHN Executive Committee is comprised of elected key members from each state and territory with representation from a variety of disciplines, including specialist physicians, health administrators, and consumer representation.
 The Executive Committee meet quarterly via teleconference to discuss the progress of NPHN initiatives, assess alignment with NPHN priorities, and plan the annual workshop.

-Professor Andrew Lloyd, The Kirby Institute UNSW Sydney (Chair)
+Professor Andrew Lloyd, The Kirby Institute UNSW (Chair)

 Professor Alex Thompson, St Vincent’s Hospital Melbourne (Co-Vice Chair)